elgizabbasov/elgizabbasov/README.md

 Hi!
-I am a Software Engineering student @ UofC working with web development, CI/CD practices (i.e. DevOps pipelines), and full SDLC of software projects including GUI/CLI applications mainly in Python, C#, and JavaScript.
-Enjoy exploring operating systems, and have experience with Ubuntu.
+I am a Software Engineering graduate from UofC working on web development, CI/CD, and complete SDLC of web applications including GUI/CLI apps mainly in Python, C#, and JavaScript.
+Enjoy exploring operating systems, and have experience with Game Development.

 Learning Go, Next.js, and TypeScript 👨‍💻